nadineproject/nadine/README.markdown

    You'll need to get python running in 32 bit mode for this to work.
 Run the following: export VERSIONER_PYTHON_PREFER_32_BIT=yes

- - In a virtualenv, you should simply remove the 64 python altogether like so:
+ - On OS X versions *before* Lion when using a virtualenv, you should remove the 64 python altogether like so:
    $ mv .../virtualenvs/nadine/bin/python .../virtualenvs/nadine/bin/python.old
    $ lipo -remove x86_64 .../virtualenvs/nadine/bin/python.old -output .../virtualenvs/nadine/bin/python